xmatters/xM-Labs-Terraform/README.md

  }
  ```

-Into the resource section you add the local CURL command, however you can't just paste the one you copied from xMatters as it needs to be a single line of code and have the quotes escaped etc:
+Into the resource section you add the local CURL command, however you can't just paste the one from xMatters as it needs to be a single line of code and have the quotes escaped etc, like this:

 ```
 provisioner "local-exec" { command = "curl --request POST --header 'Content-Type: application/json' --data '{\"properties\": {\"message\": \"The message you want to send\",\"subject\": \"The message subject\"},\"recipients\":[\"xMattersusername orgroupname\"]}' \"https://mydomain.xmatters.com/api/integration/1/functions/a1d8e257-aaaa-bbbb-cccc-fd5df7f48606/triggers?apiKey=myxMattersapikey\"" }
 ```

-So you want to ensure the message text, subject,recipient(s) and URL (including the API key) are all correct, be especially careful not to delete the escaping backslashes.
+So you want to ensure the message text, subject,recipient(s) and URL (including the API key, the one you copied from the Integration Builder) are all correct, be especially careful not to delete the escaping backslashes.

 So in my example this will look like: